Latest BLS grocery price data, translated for dinner

 Grocery and restaurant costs are still drifting up.

-The chart uses the latest 12 published monthly BLS readings.
+The chart uses the latest published monthly BLS readings in the tracker.
 October 2025 was unavailable in the public series, so the line skips from September to November instead of inventing a data point.

 Food at home